samvera-labs/openseadragon-react-viewer/README.md

 ![Image of OpenSeadragon React Viewer](/screenshot.jpg)

 A React wrapper component around the OpenSeadragon viewer.
-Import the component into your React application, feed it a IIIF manifest URL via props (see below for example), and it will render an OpenSeadragon viewer with:
+Import the component into your React application, feed it a IIIF manifest URL via props, and it will render an OpenSeadragon viewer with:

 - Alternative toolbar icons
 - A searchable dropdown select menu for navigating an image with multiple tile source images.
 - A custom thumbnail navigator for an image with multiple tile source images.
-- Ability to download the currently zoomed canvas image, or be presented with a link to download the full-size image. _(coming soon...)_
+- Ability to download the currently zoomed canvas image, or be presented with a link to download the full-size image.

-This component is being extracted from Northwesten's Digital Collections app.
-For an example: https://dc.library.northwestern.edu/items/f912a581-d9e8-43d6-a7c8-a8d46eff7517
+- Support for deep linking, and saving URL parameters

 ## Installation and usage

-The easiest way to use `openseadragon-react-viewer` is to install the package from npm and import the component into your React app.
+The easiest way to use `openseadragon-react-viewer` is to install the package (and dependencies) from npm and import the component into your React app.

 ```
 yarn add openseadragon-react-viewer

+// Peer Dependencies (Purposely left out of openseadragon-react-viewer
+// to keep bundle size light)
+yarn add @emotion/core
+yarn add openseadragon
+yarn @reglendo/canvas2image // For downloading images
+yarn add react-device-detect // Handles mobile detection
+yarn add react-select // For the dropdown navigation
 ```

 Then use it in your app:

 ```
 import React from 'react';
-import OpenSeadragonViewer from "openseadragon-react-viewer"
+import { OpenSeadragonViewer } from "openseadragon-react-viewer"

 const App = () => {
   // Get your manifest from somewhere